Core Listening Skills

 While listening skills are very important, I think their significance is still oversold at times.
 Some self-help sources imply that good listeners are rare, and that people appreciate nothing more than someone who truly listens to them.
 In my experience that's an exaggeration.
 Good listeners aren't that scarce, and being able to listen to people doesn't guarantee they'll love you, or that you'll easily be able to get through any conversation.

 Basic listening skills

 With a little practice it's not that hard to become a half-decent listener.

 It sounds obvious, but one of the keys to listening properly is to want to do it.
 When people are poor listeners they usually aren't that way on purpose.
 They unconsciously come into the conversation with another agenda or their own issues, which overrides their listening skills.
-Like they may be too focused on what they want to talk about and with trying to impress others.
-When you interact with people make a deliberate decision to try to listen well.
+Like they may be too focused on what they want to talk about, or with trying to impress everyone.
+When you speak with people make a deliberate decision to try to listen well.
 Try to...

-- ...give the other person space say what they want to say, even if you're not entranced by every last word or their delivery isn't the best (e.g., they're rambling a bit and are not sure what their point is)
+- ...give the other person space say what they want to say, even if you're not entranced by every last word or their delivery isn't the best (e.g., they're rambling a bit and aren't sure what their point is)

 - ...place equal importance on each person's goals for the conversation